phoenixframework/phoenix/guides/testing/testing_contexts.md

 As the top of the file we import `Hello.DataCase`, which as we will see soon, it is similar to `HelloWeb.ConnCase`.
 While `HelloWeb.ConnCase` sets up helpers for working with connections, which is useful when testing controllers and views, `Hello.DataCase` provides functionality for working with contexts and schemas.

-Next we define an alias, so we can refer to `Hello.Blog` simply as `Blog`.
+Next, we define an alias, so we can refer to `Hello.Blog` simply as `Blog`.

 Then we start a `describe "posts"` block.
 A `describe` block is a feature in ExUnit that allows us to group similar tests.
 The reason why we have grouped all post related tests together is because contexts in Phoenix are capable of grouping multiple schemas together.
 For example, if we ran this command: